The Four Stages of Pet Dental Disease.

 Pet dental disease can be broken down into the following four stages:

-Stage 1 – The first stage of pet dental disease is gingivitis, which is inflammation of the gums after repeated exposure to bacteria and tartar.
+Stage 1: Gingivitis, inflammation of the gums caused by repeated exposure to bacteria and tartar.
 If properly addressed, gingivitis can be reversed before it advances further.

-Stage 3 – Stage 3 occurs when the dental disease progresses far enough that it will cause significant bone loss (25-50%).
+Stage 3 – Occurs when the dental disease progresses far enough that it will cause significant bone loss (25-50%).
 Gums will be redder and more swollen, and the teeth might start to detach from the gums.
-Pets with Stage 3 dental disease causes significant pain for the pet and will most likely lead to surgery.
+Pets with Stage 3 dental disease cause significant pain for the pet and will most likely lead to surgery.

 Stage 4 – This final stage is by far the most severe and will eradicate more than 50% of the bone.
-Pets with the final stage of dental disease will also be at significant risk of systemic infection and organ damage from bacteria traveling through the blood.
+Pets in the final stage face high risk of systemic infection and organ damage from bacteria entering the bloodstream.

 Preventing and Treating Pet Dental Disease